 Rarotonga's official discovery is credited to Captain Philip Goodenough aboard the "Cumberland" in 1814 whilst seeking sandalwood.
 Cook is however credited with having discovered the islands of Manuae, Palmerston, Takutea, Mangaia and Aitu which resulted in naming the group after him.
 Today, the Cook Islands is a self-governing democracy.

 A wide range of Polynesian and International cuisine - continental, Indian, Chinese, Italian etc. There are many island style cafes serving traditional dishes.
 All vegetables are fresh and local, as is the seafood (most restaurants have a daily arrangement with a fishing boat).
 'Island Nights' should be experienced for both the dancing and the traditional Cook Islands feast.
 It's called the 'umukai' - succulent food cooked in an underground oven.
-There are over 2 dozen licensed bars and restaurants on Rarotonga, many offering live entertainment.
-Night spots stay open till around midnight (later on Friday and Saturday nights).
+There are licensed bars and restaurants on Rarotonga, many offering live entertainment.
+Night spots stay open till around midnight.

 Tipping is contrary to Cook Island customs.